Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Introduction

 The above mentioned dichotomy only holds when applied to databases with no additional assumptions, but oftentimes this is not the case.
 In practice, there is usually a connection between different attributes, and \emph{Functional Dependencies} (FDs) and \emph{Cardinality Dependencies} (CDs) are widely used to model situations where some attributes imply others.
-As the following example shows, these constraints also have an immediate effect on the complexity of enumerating answers for queries over such a schema. \begin{example} For a list of actors and the production companies they work with, we have the query: $Q(actor,production)\leftarrow \text{Cast}(movie,actor), \text{Release}(movie,production)$.
+As the following example shows, these constraints also have an immediate effect on the complexity of enumerating answers for queries over such a schema. \begin{example} For a list of actors and the production companies they work with, consider the query

 At first glance, it appears as though this query is not in $\DelayClin$, as it is acyclic but not free-connex.
-Nevertheless, if we take the fact that a movie has only one production company into account, we have the FD $\text{Release}:movie\rightarrow production$, and the enumeration problem becomes easy: we only need to iterate over all tuples of $\text{Cast}$ and replace the $movie$ value with the single $production$ value that the relation $\text{Release}$ assigns to it.
-This can be done in linear time by first sorting (in linear time~\cite{DBLP:journals/amai/Grandjean96}) both relations according to $movie$.
+Nevertheless, if we take the fact that a movie has only one production company into account, we have the FD $\text{Release}:1\rightarrow 2$, and the enumeration problem becomes easy: we only need to iterate over all tuples of $\text{Cast}$ and replace the $movie$ value with the single $production$ value that the relation $\text{Release}$ assigns to it.
+This can be done in linear time by first building a lookup table from $\text{Release}$ in linear time.

 \end{example}